alfonsoristorato/wiremock-docker-easy-extensions/README.md

     ./gradlew build
     ```

-2.  **Run WireMock with the extensions:**
+2.  **Run the example:**
     Use the `run` command with the example configuration file.
-This will build the extension JAR and start the WireMock Docker container in one step.
+This will build the extension JAR and start the WireMock container in one step.
     ```sh
     java -jar build/libs/wiremock-extensions-builder.jar run examples/wiremock-docker-easy-extensions-config.yaml
     ```